dnanexus/dxWDL/doc/MissingCallArguments.md

 Each workflow can go through multiple rewrite steps, each of which may encounter naming collisions.
 For a complex workflow, the end result could be so different from the original, as to be unrecognizable.
-Because names are mangled, following what happens are runtime in the UI will be hard.
+Because names are mangled, following what happens at runtime in the UI will be hard.

 ## Compromise: toplevel calls compiled as stages

-There is an import use case where leaving task arguments unbound is desirable.
+There is an important use case where leaving task arguments unbound is desirable.
 The `detect_virus` workflow below, is a simplified version of the real world worklfow [assemble_denovo_with_deplete_and_isnv_calling](https://github.com/broadinstitute/viral-ngs/blob/master/pipes/WDL/workflows/assemble_denovo_with_deplete_and_isnv_calling.wdl).